SH1SHANK/attendrix/CONTRIBUTING.md

 ---

-Thank you for contributing to our Flutter app!
+Thank you for contributing to Attendrix!
 Your contributions help make this project better for everyone. 🚀